nlm-irp-jianglab/Evolink/docs/index.md

 ## Input
 ---
 Evolink takes 3 essential input files:
 1) Species tree (newick format).
 It is recommneded that the tree is rooted.
 Internal node names could be omitted.
+For example:

 ``` (species_1:1,(species_2:1,(species_3:1,species_4:1)Internal_1:0.5)Internal_2:0.5)Root:0.1; ```